liborty/TokenCrypt/README.md

 ## Security Advice

-The encryption keys and the encrypted files are written into two separate directories.
-If the association between them is lost/forgotten or the keys are lost entirely, then it is impossible to reconstruct the  original data!
-Therefore, when encrypting many different directories trees, it is recommended to record their key mappings and to store them in a safe place, before ever deleting the original data.

-When using TokenCrypt as a back up and archiving tool, the original data will normally be kept.
+The encryption keys (keydir) and the encrypted files (outdir) are written into two separate directories with user specified names.
+Should the association between them be lost or forgotten or the keydir be lost entirely, then it will be impossible to reconstruct the original data!
+Therefore, it is recommended to record the chosen directories names and to store them in a safe place, before ever deleting the original data.
+When using TokenCrypt as a back up and archiving tool, then the original data will normally be kept in place.

-The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere (even 'on the cloud'), without compromising the security.
-The same applies to the keys (in keydir), although these reveal the type of compression that was used.
+The encrypted files (written to outdir) are just meaningless random data and thus can be stored anywhere (even 'on the cloud'), without compromising security.
+The same applies to their keys (in keydir), although these reveal the type of compression that was used.
 The critical part is to prevent a potential eavesdropper from matching up those two directories, as that is the only way to decrypt them.
+That is why they are not given related names automatically.
+Normally, the user should choose unrelated names for them and keep them in separate places.

 ## Introduction

-It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, with its significant costs in complexity and storage.
-The quest for being totally foolproof is subject to the law of diminishing returns.
-We do not know for sure if the universe is infinite but we do know that human foolishness certainly is.
-Therefore, TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
+It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
+The quest for being totally foolproof is subject to the law of diminishing returns, as foolishness knows no bounds.
+TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
 The key difference, if excuse the pun, lies in TokenCrypt deploying far more secure encryption and sometimes better compression as well.
+On the other hand, in its update mode, it only maintains the current version of the archive.
+Historical checkpoints are up to the user to create and keep, as and when wanted.

 `ncrpt` reads given input directory (tree) containing API tokens, base64 files and any other types of files.
 Subdirectories are processed recursively with -r option.